Premier League reveals zero positive coronavirus results in latest round of testing | Goal.com

 The statement did reiterate, however, that the majority of matches remaining are set to take place at the home side's stadium.

-Goal can confirm that Manchester City vs Liverpool, Newcastle vs Liverpool and Everton vs Liverpool have been selected as matches to be played at neutral venues, as well as the game in which Jurgen Klopp's side could secure the league title.
+Goal can confirm that Liverpool's away clashes against Manchester City, Newcastle and Everton have been selected as matches to be played at neutral venues.

+The Reds will also be obliged to play at a neutral ground for their first 'home' clash in which they have the chance to take the Premier League crown.

 Liverpool are just two wins away from clinching their first Premier League title, holding a commanding 25-point advantage over second-place Manchester City.